skasproject/skas/docsite/docs/toolsandtricks.md

 ## k9s

-We would like to say two words about this great tool which is [k9s](https://github.com/derailed/k9s)
+We'd like to highlight the utility of a fantastic tool called [k9s](https://github.com/derailed/k9s).

-As it is able to handle Custom Resources Definition out of the box, K9s is a perfect tool to dynamically display, modify or delete SKAS resources.
+K9s is exceptional in that it can seamlessly handle Custom Resource Definitions (CRDs), making it a perfect choice for dynamically displaying, modifying or deleting SKAS resources.

-Note than, as User and Group are ambiguous names, which are used also by others API, alias are provided to ensure ambiguous access.

-For example, you can access this screen under `skusers` resource name:
+As an example, you can access this screen using the `skusers` resource name:

 ![](images/k9s-1.png)